reteps/mcdonalds-api-wrapper/README.md

 Using python to order mcdonalds from the command line

+# Notice

+This is over a year old.
+Most likely depreciated in some way, see [Issue #2](https://github.com/reteps/mcdonalds-api-wrapper/issues/2)
 ### Setup

 + Find your `api_key`.
 This can be done using charles or wireshark and